smolak/stash-it/packages/dev-tools/README.md

   // Add whatever validation or other stuff you need.

   // Run the tests.
-  adapterTestCases(adapter);
+  runAdapterTests(adapter);
 });
 ```

 This helper function accepts an adapter instance and runs tests on it.
 It will throw an error if any of the tests fail.
 It is also capable of cleaning up after self.
-Meaning, if you're operating on a persistent storage, it will delete all of the
+Meaning, if you're operating on a persistent storage, it will delete all the
 items created during the tests.

 ### `getHandler`